minio/docs/source/includes/common-minio-external-auth.rst

 .. start-minio-identity-management-role-id

 Specify a unique ID MinIO uses to generate an ARN for this identity manager.
+MinIO automatically adds an ``idmp-`` prefix to the specified ID when generating the ARN.

 If omitted, MinIO automatically generates the ID and prints the full ARN to the server log.